Best Grammys 2019 performances ranked: Cardi B, Post Malone, Lady Gaga and more

 13. Travis Scott -- Can't Say

 Cue soulful vibrato chorus.
-Then cue Travis Scott in a cage.
-With rambunctious hip hop guys climbing up the sides, precariously over Diana Ross's grandson.
-Arguably one of the most impressive stages of the night -- which Scott ditched to crowd-surf.
+Then cue Travis Scott in a cage -- with rambunctious hip hop guys climbing up the sides, precariously over Diana Ross's grandson.
+Scott had arguably one of the most impressive stages of the night -- which he ditched to crowd-surf.

 14. Shaun Mendes, Miley Cyrus -- In My Blood